nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### `listThreshold` - List all drugs and their threshold levels

 Retrieve a list of all drugs in your inventory and their corresponding threshold levels.
 The threshold level is the minimum quantity of each drug that you want to keep in stock.
+By default, if the user hasn't specified individual threshold levels for each drug, the standard threshold level for all drugs is set at 100.

 Format: